bufbuild-ru/docs/docs/bsr/admin/instance/sso/github-oauth2/index.md

 ## Create an SSO GitHub App

-::: tip NoteThis GitHub App is only used for SSO and is separate from the Buf GitHub App used for CI/CD integration.
+::: tip This GitHub App is only used for SSO and is separate from the Buf GitHub App used for CI/CD integration.

 :::